JoakimKv/flask_mysql_with_blogs/README.md

 - Then write the following in a web browser: localhost:5000 or your own "server adress".

+- The flask app is running in a docker.
+The nginx and the mysql database is run on a ubuntu server, they are not dockerized and are run with services on the ubuntu server.
+The file 'blogs.conf' is needed to configure the different ports that are used to run the program.

 ## Running pytests

 The following pytests can be run (in 'flask_mysql_with_blogs' folder):